peersky/forta-sand-spam-bot/README.md

-# Large Tether Transfer Agent
+# Sandbox Spam Agent

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects transactions that send spam tokens to accounts that hold real SAND

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC
+- Polygon

 ## Alerts

-Describe each of the type of alerts fired by this agent
+- USER-SPAMMED

-- FORTA-1
+  - Fired if user who received a SPAM token has real SAND in his account

-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+## Labels

-  - Severity is always set to "low" (mention any conditions where it could be something else)
+- SPAMMER
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Labeled if number of transfers from an address with SPAM behaviour goes beyond 10
-  - Mention any other type of metadata fields included with this alert
+  - Confidence is calculated as sigmoid function [0...1] range; normalized against 100.

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- 0x4e64520bcfc14367b6f485a29741245f082f275acca9b441e3ad6c6eec383b07